 Hi everyone, I felt a sense to post this post.
 I read an article about an MP called Kemi Badenoch in the UK that was about their faith.
 They said that they had lost their faith in Christianity because of a case in the media about a woman called Elizabeth Fritzl which proved to be the final catalyst for them leaving the faith to adopt Christian values.
 In the article Kemi argued that God didn’t intervene in a case for over 20 years.
 On reading this I felt that we will never know how God may have been involved and God may have intervened in this case.
-The Christian faith does work on giving messages to strangers to others to resolve cases of crime.
+The Christian faith does not work on giving messages to strangers to others to resolve cases of crime.
+This is consulting mediums and also may be known as the spirit of divination which the faith does not support (Deuteronomy 18:10-12).
 In this case the mother didn’t know that their child was in captive.
 I will say here, we failed as a community in this case to help Elizabeth earlier.
 We do not know if God through their spirit however tried to give Elizabeth instincts to help them to escape earlier and they didn’t respond to them earlier.
-This is more information about the case.https://premierchristian.news/en/news/article/kemi-badenoch-reveals-how-she-lost-her-faith-in-god
+This is more information about the case.

 The father exhibited evil behaviour whether he was mentally ill or just evil himself and this is not the fault of God, but of sin, man or evil.
+People can behave in an evil manner because of temptation and they have their own will to act but this not the fault of God who only does good.
 Original sin came into the world with Adam with creation.
 God calls us to be obedient and Christ is the only perfect one and we are to imitate him and we need to have our identity in Christ and do his will (2 Thessalonians 3:7-12).
 People have their own will and choices and may choose to behave in an abominable manner and paths of evil (1 Corinthians 6:9).
 God has a perfect will for us and evil leads to corruption and a rejection of God’s light.
 God can and does respond, in sometimes unknowing ways to us, he always listens and sometimes his response isn’t a worldly one.

 Trauma too is complicated, it can have a paralysing effect on the body leading into inaction and this is when we need to step in and help.
 Elizabeth to may have had other conditions early in life that affected her thinking.
 Being lost and afraid and still in a youth’s mind as a adult, they are vulnerable.
 Autumn Miles spirit of God told her when being abused she wrote in her own testimony of her life to find a way out.

 We do not know what happened inside or what was happening with Elizabeth.
 There is a law in Leviticus not to partake in incest (Leviticus 18:6-26).
-I must state although this was not Elizabeth’s fault and was her lived reality and God loved her to-it may have been a barrier for intervention from God along this timeline this possibility and this I do not know, but it is thought.
-This is a case of unequal domination over another which the Bible to does not support (Galatians 3:28).
-Also, was Elizabeth baptised to allow more communication from God's spirit..
+This pertained to the Israelites , and we are under Christ's law as Christians.
+This case though is outside of Christian law the behaviour with a form of slavery. axis of evil carnal behaviour by the father and unequal domination over another.
+Unequal domination over another the Bible to does not support (Galatians 3:28).
+I must state although this was not Elizabeth’s fault and was her lived reality and God loved her this may have been a barrier for intervention from God along this timeline this possibility and this I do not know, but it is thought.
+Also, was Elizabeth baptised to allow more communication from God's spirit to communicate with Elizabeth during this time.

-I also did not see reports myself that Elizabeth was praying during this time every day as claimed in other article.
+I also did not see reports myself that Elizabeth was praying during this time every day as claimed in the lead article.
 I imagine that her soul was overwhelmed at many points during this time (Psalm 143).
 I have been unwell at times in my life and then I needed people to pray for me.
+After some time with trauma your lived reality may become normalised to you.
 We also need to stop an activity sometimes for God to manifest.
 God though cares for the afflicted and this is his promise to them and it is written in Psalm 72 "May he defend the afflicted among the people.
 For he will deliver the needy who cry out, the afflicted who have no one to help.
 He will take pity on the weak and the needy."
 God hates violence to as Psalm 11 tells us "The Lord trieth the righteous: but the wicked and him that loveth violence his soul hateth.
 God is about justice and takes retribution himself for evil in the end.
 God's spirit will not striveth with man forever (Genesis 6:3).

 In that moment, the Spirit of God said: “Do you remember me?”
 I knew it was the Lord.
 When the creator speaks to the created, their soul stands to attention.
 I knew he was referencing my childhood.
 I said: “Yes, I remember you, but if you’re so real, how could you let this happen to me?”
 Then I said: “If you’re actually real, you’ve got to speak now.
 You’ve got to show me.”